Under the Criminal Code, manufacturing a controlled drug for a commercial purpose is an offence.

-The manufacture of a controlled drug for a commercial purpose is an offence under the Criminal Code.
-Manufacturing a controlled drug means any process (other than cultivation) that produces a drug including extracting or refining a drug and the process of transforming a substance into a different substance or drug.
-A person can also be involved in manufacturing a drug if they exercise control or direction over its manufacture or provide finance for the manufacture.
+Manufacturing a controlled drug means any process—other than cultivation—that produces a drug.
+It includes extracting or refining, and the process of transforming a substance into a different substance or drug.
+A person can also be involved in manufacturing a drug if they exercise control or direction over its manufacture or finance its manufacture.

-A person manufactures a substance for a commercial purpose, if the person manufactures a drug with the intention of selling it or believing that another person intends to sell it.
-Consequently, manufacturing controlled drugs for personal use is not conduct regulated by the Criminal Code.
+A person manufactures a substance for a commercial purpose, if they manufacture a drug with the intention of selling it or believing that someone else intends to sell it.
+As a result, manufacturing controlled drugs for personal use is not regulated by the Criminal Code.

-The maximum penalty for manufacturing a controlled drug is 10 years imprisonment or 12 years imprisonment for an aggravated offence.
+- The maximum penalty for manufacturing a controlled drug is 10 years’ imprisonment or 12 years for an aggravated offence.
 The maximum penalty increases to 25 years if it involves a marketable quantity of drugs and life imprisonment for a commercial quantity of drugs.

 - An offence against sections 305.4 or 305.5 is aggravated if the commission of the offence exposes a child (under 14 years) to the manufacture of a controlled drug (s.310.4).

 - The maximum penalty for possessing a substance, equipment or instructions for commercial manufacture of controlled drugs is 7 years’ imprisonment.